mfinzi/LieConv/README.md

 ```
 Note that OGN and HOGN require the graphnet functionality to be installed with `pip install -e .[GN]`.

+In the Figure below we show the predictions of LieConv and HOGN, a SOTA architecture for modeling physical systems, on a 6-body spring dynamics problem.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/14368801/75301628-514a5f80-5809-11ea-9d6f-201550d8a0bc.png" width=300>
   <img src="https://user-images.githubusercontent.com/14368801/75301630-514a5f80-5809-11ea-901e-1de73ddcdaea.png" width=300>